How The Wild Honey Pie Is Reinventing The Music Festival Business

 Weiner’s dream of making The Wild Honey Pie a viable business was coming true–and then, in that same year, he hit a major personal snag.

-“I had a paranoid schizophrenic episode where I landed in the psych ward,” Weiner says.
+“I had a psychotic break where I landed in the psych ward,” Weiner says.
 “It took me away from The Wild Honey Pie for eight months.”

 Before he left, Weiner secured a deal with SpinMedia to produce some of their content, so he felt his company would be in a stable position while he was away–he was wrong.
 “I came back and we had been losing money,” he says.
 “So I laid off employees and refocused who we are, what we do, and what we’re building.”